anfoss/PCprophet/PCprophet_instructions.md

 PCprophet generates the following QC plots

 - __ConditionAlignement.pdf__: Profile plot of common complexes across all the provided experiments used to realign the data.

 - __FalseDiscoveryRate.pdf__: an FDR plot where the positive hypotheses are filtered to control for false discovery rate using the positive complexes database provided.
 If not provided a fixed threshold of 0.5 is used.

 - __RecallDatabase.pdf__: % of positive predicted complexes on the total size of the database provided.

 One folder for each __short_id__ will be generated.
 Within that folder all the positive and negative complexes from the database  are plotted together with the novel positive complexes identified by PCprophet

+### Import results into Cytoscape

+Both __PPIReport.txt__ and __DifferentialProteinReport.txt__ are fully compatible with Cytoscape import without the need for any formatting.
+As example here we import __DifferentialProteinReport.txt__ to gain some insights into which type of

 ### FAQ and solution to common problems

+* __Why in ComplexReport.txt the complexID has several complexes concatenated by # ?__ We are using the parsimony principle, thereby complexes for which there are not enough evidence (i.e with the same subunits identified across the experiment) are reported in the same complex group

 * __-CAL flag for collapsing returns an error__!
 Check that the format of the calibration file. __A correctly formatted calibration file will have the fraction first as integer and the molecular weight in KDa as integer__